 - John Thomas William Morris (26 May 1831 – 30 May 1907) See separate paper.

-- Bible in the possession of Karl Morris of Sweetwater, Texas. [↩]
+- Bible in the possession of Karl Morris of Sweetwater, Texas.
+He is the father of my son-in-law Nathan Morris. [↩]

 - Jordan R. Dodd et al., Early American Marriages: Virginia to 1850, online.
 Also see Mary Alice Wertz, Marriages of Loudoun County, Virginia, 1757-1853, page 107. [↩]